-Medial Collateral Ligament (MCL) Repair
+Medial Collateral Ligament (MCL) Reconstruction

 An injury to the Medial Collateral Ligament (MCL) occurs when there is a stretch, partial tear, or complete tear (rupture) to the ligament.
 The medial Collateral Ligament (MCL) is a wide, thick band of tissue running down the inner knee from the thighbone (femur) to a point on the shinbone (tibia) about four to six inches from the knee.